markeby/vroom/README.md

 * **RETIRE** receives writebacks from the OoO part of the pipe and writes them back.

 Presently, renaming is *super* basic.
 In **ALLOC**, we scan the ROB for the youngest older instruction that is writing each of our source operands.
-If any such instructions exist, the RS will wait for that ROB result to be written; otherwise, reads come out of the GPR RF.
+If any such instructions exist, the RS will wait for that ROB result to be written; otherwise, reads come out of the GPR RF when a uop is issued.
 Eventually we'll do full renaming with a PRF, keeping a free list and reclaiming registers, etc...  but not today.

 Branches are resolved in **EXE** but not taken until **RETIRE**.
 Branches are currently always predicted NT.